 Hair Brush and Bobbins

 Chewing gum is a great way to equalize the pressure in your ears and avoids possible ear pain.
-It also doubles up as a way to freshen your breath which if I’m honest, many of us need during and after a long haul!
+It also doubles up as a way to freshen your breath which let’s be honest, many of us need during and after a long haul!

 Entertainment Ideas for a Long Haul Flight

 I try to travel with hand luggage only as much as possible which often means that I can’t add a physical book to my list of long haul flight essentials.
-Sometimes I do buy a book at the airport as I adore reading and then pass it on to someone/hotel/hostel when I’m done.
+Sometimes I do buy a book at the airport as I adore reading and then pass it on to someone or donate it to the hotel/hostel when I’m done.